madsad87/vector-bridge/README.md

 ### Processing URLs

 1. Navigate to **Vector Bridge** in the WordPress admin
-2. Enter a URL in the "URL/Sitemap Processing" section
+2. Enter a URL in the "URL Processing" section
-3. Specify the collection name
-4. Click "Process URL"
+3. Click "Process URL"

 The plugin will:
 - Check robots.txt compliance
-- Extract and clean content
+- Extract and clean content using readability algorithms
-- Split into chunks with configured overlap
+- Split content into chunks with configured overlap
-- Index each chunk into MVDB via background jobs
+- Index each chunk into MVDB immediately

-### Uploading Files

-1. Select a file (PDF, DOCX, TXT, or MD)
-2. Specify the collection name
-3. Click "Upload & Process"

-### Dry Run Testing
+### Testing Configuration

 Use the "Dry Run with Fixtures" button to:
 - Test chunking configuration with sample content